M7Tro/chalk/README.md

 I am going to install the "form-data" package for multipart/form-data streams.

 It seems that to work with 'form-data' I must use the ES6 modules and rewrite every require to an import.

+For some reason, I can't make it work.
+I can't make a successful request using the image from the frontend.

+What I am going to do right now is to make something simpler.
+I will let the user send a promp to the API and the image automatically loads onto the canvas.
+And then you can do various operations with it.